afeld/tech-foundations/README.md

    1. Click the `ALL` tab
    1. Click `Ops Mgmt in IT - <your UNI>`
 1. [Change the Billing Account](https://cloud.google.com/billing/docs/how-to/modify-project#how-to-change-ba) to `Billing Account for Education`

+### Accidentally redeemed the credit with the wrong Google account

+If you missed the step above about switching to your Columbia Google account, the easiest fix is to follow [these steps](https://cloud.google.com/billing/docs/how-to/grant-access-to-billing#update-cloud-billing-permissions) and make your `<uni>@columbia.edu` user a `Billing Account Administrator` on the `Billing Account for Education`.

 ### Use of Google Cloud outside this class